Committees and Advisory Boards

 Administrative leaders from NNE-CTR lead and partnering institutions comprise the Internal Advisory Committee.
 The committee meets with the Principal Investigators and Program Coordinators for the network each quarter to advise on all aspects of NNE-CTR and Administrative Core operations.
 Committee members review operations, policies and procedures, progress toward network goals, resource allocation, and communication effectiveness.
 Their experience leading large operational grant programs, and familiarity with both the goals of the NNE-CTR and the regional academic and medical landscape position the committee members to be trusted advisors for the network leadership.

-The Internal Advisory Committee members are the following:
+Internal Advisory Committee members:

 - Joan Boomsma, MD, MBA (MMC)

 - Patricia Prelock, PhD (UVM)

 - Thomas Peterson, MD (UVM)

 - Amy Deavitt (VT)

 External Advisory Committee

 The External Advisory Committee includes nationally recognized research institute leaders with specific expertise that is pertinent to our network.
 Through meetings twice per year, they will evaluate the overall program and provide strategic guidance and mentorship to the Program Directors.
 The committee will also approve pilot project funding recommendations.
 External Advisory Committee members:

 - Kenneth Pienta, MD (The Johns Hopkins University)